Rakhine offensive (2023–present)

 On 13 November 2023, the Arakan Army (AA), an ethnic resistance group active in the civil war in Myanmar, launched a military offensive against Myanmar's military junta in Rakhine and southern Chin State.
-Fighting began concurrently with the launch of Operation 1027, which the Arakan Army, as a member of the Three Brotherhood Alliance, also participated in.
+Fighting began alongside the launch of Operation 1027, in which the Arakan Army participated as a member of the Three Brotherhood Alliance.
 The offensive broke an informal ceasefire between the Arakan Army and the junta that had been in place for a year.
 During the offensive, the Arakan Army captured several towns in northern Rakhine, including Mrauk U, the capital of Mrauk-U District and the historical capital of Arakan.
 These gains gave them total control over most of northern Arakan.
 The Arakan Army followed these successes by besieging Sittwe, the state capital, and Ann, the headquarters of the junta's western command.
 They also launched offensives in the southern parts of the state, capturing several towns and throwing junta forces into disarray.
 Since 2025, the Arakan Army has expanded its offensive to Bago, Magway, and Ayeyarwady, threatening junta ordnance factories along the Irrawaddy River.
 The International Institute for Strategic Studies reported that the Arakan Army's sweeping gains "are already enough to enable self-rule over a large portion of the Rakhine homeland and to reshape the wider balance of power in Myanmar."
+According to the Diplomat, the AA's offensive could lead to Rakhine State becoming the "Myanmar’s first truly autonomous region".

 Background

-The Arakan Army and its civilian wing the United League of Arakan were founded in 2009 and quickly became one of Myanmar's strongest rebel groups.
-They gained territory in northern Rakhine State and Paletwa Township in southern Chin State by 2018 and fought against the Tatmadaw in late 2018 after the central government entered their territory.
+The Arakan Army (AA) and its civilian wing, the United League of Arakan, were founded in 2009 and quickly became one of Myanmar's strongest rebel groups.
+By 2018, they had gained territory in northern Rakhine State and Paletwa Township in southern Chin State and fought the Tatmadaw in late 2018 after the central government entered their territory.
 The fighting intensified until the Arakan Army announced a unilateral ceasefire in November 2020 to facilitate voting in the 2020 general election.

-After the resurgence of civil war in 2021, the Arakan Army focused more on expanding their administrative capabilities.
+After the civil war resurged in 2021, the Arakan Army focused more on expanding their administrative capabilities.
 However, over the 2022 monsoon season, the ceasefire broke down.
-With the military's attention diverted to the increasing resistance elsewhere and increasing popular support for an alliance with the NUG, the AA sought to expand its influence into southern Rakhine.
+With the military's attention diverted to the growing resistance elsewhere and rising popular support for an alliance with the NUG, the AA sought to expand its influence into southern Rakhine.

 On 26 November 2022, the Arakan Army and the junta agreed to a temporary ceasefire brokered by Yōhei Sasakawa of the Nippon Foundation.
-Arakan Army spokespeople maintained that they agreed to the ceasefire for humanitarian reasons, as opposed to international pressure.
+Arakan Army spokespeople maintained that they agreed to the ceasefire for humanitarian reasons, not because of international pressure.
 The Arakan Army did not withdraw from fortifications held at the time of the ceasefire.

-After the beginning of Operation 1027, the displays of Tatmadaw incompetence and the rapid gains made by the Three Brotherhood Alliance inspired many previously disconnected resistance groups began to work towards unity to overthrow the Tatmadaw, which came into power after a coup in 2021.
+After Operation 1027 began, Tatmadaw incompetence and the rapid gains of the Three Brotherhood Alliance inspired many previously disconnected resistance groups to work towards unity to overthrow the Tatmadaw, which came to power after a coup in 2021.